gscrow/dressipi-com/_posts/2017-10-23-style-advice-update-your-wardrobe-separates-with-a-new-season-twist.markdown

 layout: post
 ---

-Reshape your casual looks with stylish new season twists on our favourite wardrobe staples.
-Upscale tailored blazers in an autumn/winter texture.
+Reshape your casual looks with stylish new season twists on our favourite wardrobe staples. <!--more-->Upscale tailored blazers in an autumn/winter texture.
 Think mannish grey checked wool or go for a luscious day-to-night velvet.
 Shake it up with a colour contrast clash and style with those trusty check shirts that are perennial winter favourites.
 Switch trainers for a must-have kitten heel court.